bitfumes/laravel-multiauth/README.md

 php artisan vendor:publish --tag="multiauth:views"
 ```

-## Admin table migrations
+## Admin table factories

-Sometime you need to add new column to Admin table, just publish the package Admin migration to add new columns.
+Sometime you need to add use admin model or role model factories, you can publish them using this command.
 ```bash
 php artisan vendor:publish --tag="multiauth:factories"
 ```